Council of Governors

 Ron is married and moved to the area from London in 1973.
 His son and daughter were both born in Basildon Hospital.
 Both he and his wife have experienced the hospital as in-patients.
 His most recent occupations have been for Essex County Council as Senior District Manager in the Highways Department and as a Registrar of Births, Marriages and Deaths.

-Ron believes strongly in the excellence of Basildon Hospital and has been an active Public Governor since 2010, serving on several committees and was elected as Lead Governor for 2013-14 and 2014-15.
-Ron is also an independent Custody Visitor for the Essex Police and Crime Commissioner, a former Chairman of the Billericay Royal British Legion, Vice Chairman of Billericay Design Statement Association and a member of the Billericay Medical Practice Patients' Forum.
+Ron believes strongly in the excellence of Basildon Hospital and has been an active Public Governor since 2010, serving on several committees and has been elected as Lead Governor each year since 2013.
+Ron is also an independent Custody Visitor for the Essex Police and Crime Commissioner, a former Chairman of the Billericay Royal British Legion and a member of the Billericay Medical Practice Patients' Forum.